An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: Conclusions

 \section{Conclusions}

-In this paper we have described an alternative approach to the generation of quasistatic RF magnetic fields for atomic physics experiments.
-This provides an efficient, low-cost and uncomplicated solution to achieve large coupling strength with atomic spins, without introducing detrimental disturbances or reliability issues.
-In principle, the realized circuit is able to withstand short pulses with larger RF power $P>100$\,W, further increasing the maximum Rabi frequency. \fs{Our design can be readily adapted to address relevant transitions between adjacent magnetic sublevels of other fermionic and bosonic alkali atomic species, such as K, Rb, Na or Cs, with frequencies lying in the 10--200\,MHz range,} and to different optical apertures or positioning constraints -- possibly also for in-vacuum coils, where tilted or deformed circular loops may be considered. \fs{For frequencies exceeding 200\,MHz, the RF coil features a typical radiation resistance around 1\,$\Omega$, and thus its behavior crosses over to that of a small-loop antenna \cite{Kraus1988}, for which the radiated power becomes significant}.
-We believe our system may constitute a standard solution for RF field coupling to alkali atom spins in forthcoming experimental setups, where large optical access and modularity have nowadays become a must.
+In this paper we have described a practical approach to the generation of strong, quasistatic $\sim100\,$MHz RF magnetic fields for atomic physics experiments.
+This provides an efficient, low-cost and uncomplicated solution to achieve large coupling strengths with atomic spins, without introducing detrimental disturbances or reliability issues.
+The realized circuit is able to withstand short pulses with RF power $P>100$\,W, further increasing the maximum attainable B-field amplitudes and atomic Rabi frequencies.
+Alternatively, larger current enhancement factors $\eta$ could be obtained by implementing higher impedance-transformer ratios $\eta^2$, e.g.~$\eta=6$ would allow to achieve the same maximum Rabi frequency demonstrated here by using a $\sim 40\,$W generator.

+Our design can be straightforwardly adapted to other alkali atomic species such as K, Rb or Na.
+Recently, it has been extended to address the RF transition at $\sim 240\,$MHz in Cr atoms \cite{CoscoThesis}, demonstrating the feasibility of our approach even at frequencies beyond the magneto-quasistatic regime\cite{Kraus1988}$\!{}^{,}$\footnote{For frequencies exceeding 200\,MHz, the RF coil features a typical radiation resistance around 1\,$\Omega$, and its behavior crosses over to that of a small-loop antenna \cite{Kraus1988}, for which the radiated power becomes significant.}.
+Moreover, our scheme is flexible against optical apertures or positioning constraints, possibly also for in-vacuum RF coils, where tilted or deformed circular loops may be considered.
+We believe our system may become a standard solution for RF field coupling to alkali atom spins in current and forthcoming experimental setups, where large optical access and modularity have become a must.

+\textit{Note added:} After the first release of this manuscript in the arXiv repository, our circuit design and coil profile have been extended in Ref.~\citenum{wei2025} to the low-frequency regime ($\sim 30 \, $MHz).
+In this adapted version, the field-emitting coil serves also as the inductive element within a low-loss capacitive transformer, which entirely replaces the step-down quarter-wave transformer in our design.